rufig/spf/docs/intro.en.md

 	1 2 test
 	>1 2
 	> Ok
-Full description and more examples available in the library itself.
+See full description and more examples in the library `lib/ext/locals.f`.

+`lib/ext/locals.f` introduces syntax incompatible with ANS-94.
+ANS-compatible local variables are implemented in `~af/lib/locals-ans.f`:

+	REQUIRE LOCALS| ~af/lib/locals-ans.f

+	: plus  LOCALS| a b |
+	a b + TO a
+	a b * ;
+	2 3 plus .
+	>10
+	> Ok

 ----